 The relationship between substance abuse and schizophrenia.

-Currently more than 50% of schizophrenics in the U.S. are abusing either drugs or alcohol.
+Currently, more than 50% of schizophrenics in the U.S. are abusing either drugs or alcohol.
 Compared to the rate of abuse among the rest of the population, the rate among schizophrenics is four times higher.
 Despite these numbers, many doctors and health professionals don’t view the abuse of drugs as a possible cause of the disorder.

 How drug abuse can get in the way of treatment.

 Many of the most commonly abused drugs are known to make the symptoms of schizophrenia more severe, including cocaine, hallucinogens, amphetamines, and even marijuana.
 In order to make progress with schizophrenia treatment, an individual must not abuse any drugs.
-This is why any kind of substance abuse issues must be addressed as well.
-A schizophrenic drug user is highly likely to skip treatments, or abandon their treatment altogether.
+This is why any kind of substance abuse issue must be addressed as well.
+A schizophrenic drug user is highly likely to skip treatments or abandon their treatment altogether.